mgreenly/killbots/README.md

   * I get to build out a container registry system for participants to make contributions.
   * I get to build the arena engine the robots talk to.
   * I get to build visualization tools that humans use to observe the contests.
-  * I get to build my own murder-bots!
+  * I get to build my own murderkillbots!

 Really it's all just an excuse for me to explore what ever technologies I want to and there are endless possibilities.